- How many years is a pneumonia shot good for?

 Between 2 and 64 years old: between one and three shots if you have certain immune system disorders or if you’re a smoker..

-Should you get Both Prevnar 13 and Pneumovax 23?
+Do you need both Prevnar 13 and Pneumovax 23?

 Are pneumonia shots free for seniors?